 3. Jameos del Agua

-From here it was a short drive to another of Manrique’s creations, the iconic Jameos del Agua.
-Built into the volcanic tunnel created by the eruption of La Corona Volcano, it’s a unique place.
-There’s a restaurant, museum and gorgeous pool.
-It’s for decorative purposes only but looked very inviting!
+From here it’s a short drive to another of Manrique’s creations, the iconic Jameos del Agua.
+Built into the volcanic tunnel created by the eruption of La Corona Volcano, it’s one of the best Lanzarote excursions.

 One of the most impressive aspects is the auditorium hewn from the rock.
 Concerts are regularly held in this awe-inspiring space.

 It’s also interesting to see the cave that is home to hundreds of blind albino crabs.
 This particular species is only found in Lanzarote.

 Afterwards, dress for dinner and headed to La Tegala.
 This stylish restaurant is one of the best in Lanzarote, with a focus on seasonal eco-friendly produce.
 The interior design is vibrant and contemporary artworks are dotted around.

 Executive Chef Germán Blanco will give you a wonderful selection of appetizers to taste.
 Each is more spectacular than the last.

 Save some space for the epic Estela Mayor tasting menu that will follow.
 Savour avocado and red prawns, apple with pine seeds and duck, a confit of mushrooms and mussels with lime.

 Our favorite dishes are the snow-crab ravioli with fennel juice, and the quail, sesame and kimchi.
 The desserts are equally impressive with a spectacular citric snow dish and another one that resembles mushrooms.